yuvateja2003/contact-from-vanilla/README.md

 This project is a simple, elegant contact form implemented using vanilla HTML, CSS, and JavaScript.
 It features an Apple-inspired design with smooth animations and a responsive layout.

+## Live Demo

+You can view the live version of the website here: [Contact Form Vanilla JS](https://contact-form-vanilla.vercel.app)

 ## Features

 - Clean, minimalist design inspired by Apple's aesthetic